ubsuny/23-Homework7G1/documentation_begin.md

    This the first configuration among 7, with optimized potential -28.69 eV.
    ![Screenshot from 2023-11-30 14-10-05](https://github.com/tirthbha/23-Homework7G1/assets/143649367/22b9d223-0104-4127-a7b7-067413e24069)

-   ## Optimization: Potential Energy vs. Optimization Steps
+   ## Optimization: Potential Energy vs. Optimization Steps for Cube

 The graph shown below presents a visualization of how the potential energy of a sodium chloride (Na4Cl4) cluster changes over the course of an optimization process.
 The optimization aims to find the arrangement of ions that minimizes the potential energy of the system.
 ![Screenshot from 2023-11-30 14-53-51](https://github.com/tirthbha/23-Homework7G1/assets/143649367/2418e0b3-72f0-4f0f-bc81-04f9aa1f68a9)